Leading Structural Biology Outsourcing Services

 Our services include:

-Two experimental stations at MAX IV leverage our X-ray crystallography services: BioMax and the newly opened MicroMax.
+Two experimental stations at MAX IV leverage our X-ray crystallography protein structure services: BioMax and the newly opened MicroMax.
 Furthermore, the MicroMax beamline is particularly well-suited for serial X-ray crystallography experiments.
-For details, please get in touch with us.

-Fragment Screening and Structure-Based Drug Design
+Drug Discovery Services: Fragment Screening and Structure-Based Drug Design

 Our integrated structural biology services platform will assist your lead discovery and structure-based drug design efforts.
 Our offers include fragment screening & fragment-based drug discovery, and structure-based lead optimization services.
 You will also get exclusive access to our proprietary fragment libraries and weak-affinity chromatography (WAC™) screening technology, jointly owned by SARomics Biostructures and RG Discovery.